awsdocs/aws-cloudhsm-user-guide/doc_source/cloudhsm_mgmt_util-reference.md

 aws-cloudhsm> help <command-name>
 ```

+**Note**
+Use the syntax as per the documentation\.
+While the built\-in software help may provide additional options, these should not be considered supported and should not be utilized in production code\.

 To run a command, enter the command name, or enough of the name to distinguish it from the names of other cloudhsm\_mgmt\_util commands\.

 For example, to get a list of users on the HSMs, enter listUsers or listU\.